AndriusA/personal-website/blog/2014-08-20-sigcomm-day2.md

 Starting nice and early with the second day.
 Just in case you haven't noticed, papers are available during the conference from the [program webpage](http://conferences.sigcomm.org/sigcomm/2014/program.php).
 Perhaps unsurprisingly the hall is not very crowded this morning, but the papers look interesting.

+*Disclaimer:* I tend to rephrase questions/answers to either make them shorter or change them in a way I understand them, so might end up being wrong - don't take my word for it.

 ### Session 5: Wireless (1)

 #### FastForward: Fast and Constructive Full Duplex Relays